 Langfuse is an open-source LLM observability platform that has become the default choice for teams that want full control over their observability data.
 In January 2026, ClickHouse acquired Langfuse as part of a $400M Series D round - a move that signals the strategic importance of LLM observability in the data infrastructure stack.

 Architecture and integration.
 Langfuse is framework-agnostic from the ground up.
 It integrates with LangChain, LlamaIndex, OpenAI SDK, LiteLLM, Vercel AI SDK, and any custom stack via its Python and TypeScript SDKs.
 It also supports OpenTelemetry, meaning you can feed LLM traces into the same pipeline as your existing application telemetry.
-The data model is clean: traces contain observations (spans, generations, events), each with structured metadata.
+The data model is clean: traces contain observations (spans, generations, events, and dedicated types for agents, tools, chains, retrievers, and more), each with structured metadata.

 Open source and self-hosting.
 This is Langfuse's defining feature.
-The entire platform is MIT-licensed and self-hostable.
+The core platform is MIT-licensed and self-hostable, with enterprise features under a separate license.
 You can run it on Docker Compose for development or deploy it on Kubernetes for production.
 Langfuse runs on ClickHouse as its analytics backend (which makes the acquisition a natural fit).
-The project has grown to over 22,000 GitHub stars and 26 million monthly SDK installs, with adoption at 19 of the Fortune 50.
+The project has grown to over 23,000 GitHub stars, with adoption at 19 of the Fortune 50.
 Post-acquisition, Langfuse remains fully open source with no planned licensing changes.

 Pricing.
 Self-hosting is free.
-The cloud Hobby tier is free with 50,000 observation units per month and 30-day retention.
+The cloud Hobby tier is free with 50,000 units per month (traces, observations, and scores each count as one unit) and 30-day retention.
 Paid cloud plans start from there.
 For context, a medium-scale self-hosted deployment runs approximately $3,000-4,000/month in infrastructure costs, compared to $199-300/month for the equivalent cloud Pro tier at mid-market scale.

 Limitations.
-The evaluation framework is less opinionated than LangSmith's - you get the building blocks but need to assemble more yourself.
+The evaluation framework is less opinionated than LangSmith's - you get scoring primitives, annotation queues, and LLM-as-a-judge, but need to assemble your own evaluation pipelines.
 The self-hosted option, while powerful, requires operational investment.
 And despite the growing community, the ecosystem of pre-built integrations and tutorials is still smaller than LangSmith's.

 Opik